 The forms that we use to distance ourselves this way are the second and third person.

 - The second person is ‘you’.
 We say, “When x happens, you feel let down”, when what we mean is ‘When x happens, I feel let down’.
 Using ‘you’ like this not only disowns the feeling, but makes the statement ambiguous.Sometimes when people use ‘you’ to me in this manner, I get confused: are they talking about me?
 How do they know what I feel or don’t feel?

-- The third person is he, she or it, but also the word ‘one’, often used to avoid owning feelings.
+- The third person is he, she or they, but also the word ‘one’, often used to avoid owning feelings.
 One often finds people doing this…

 The reason we avoid ‘I’